 Blesma believes that there is life after limb loss and part of this includes helping our Members return to work.

 Find out what employment, training & education is available to help get you back to work.

-The Blesma Community Programme offers free workshops run by veterans in schools across the UK with the purpose to inspire and motivate pupils from all walks of life.
+Making Generation R offers free workshops run by Veterans in schools and workplaces across the UK with the purpose to inspire and motivate people from all walks of life.

 Listeners hear first-hand the inspiring personal story of a veteran and then take part in a practical workshop, led by an experienced workshop facilitator, exploring the themes of adversity and resilience.